Bakselis/boxyDotsBot/README.md

 In order for bot to work it should consist of makeTheMove method, the game state (all current moves that are made).
 Game state structure looks like this:

-The project has to have the structure

-/:

-     boxydotsbot.py <- the file that has the bot in it

-          <- this file has to have a class called "bot"

 [  {

      'point_from_x': move.point_from_x,